Throw (grappling): Shoulder and back throws

-A common shoulder throw is judo's ippon seoinage ("Single-Handed Back Throw") or the similar flying mare in wrestling.
+A common shoulder throw is judo's ippon seoinage ("single-handed shoulder throw") or the similar flying mare in wrestling.

 Leg throws, reaps, and trips

 In a leg reap, the attacker uses one of their legs to reap one or both of their opponent's legs off the ground.
 Generally the opponent's weight is placed on the leg that is reaped away.
 This coupled with the attacker controlling the opponent's body with their hands causes the opponent to fall over.
-Common leg reaps are judo's Ouchi Gari, Kouchi Gari, Osoto Gari, and Kosoto Gari.
+Common leg reaps are judo's o uchi gari, ko uchi gari, o soto gari, and ko soto gari.
 There are similar techniques in wrestling, including the inside and outside trips.

 Somewhat similar to leg reaps involve a hooking or lifting action with the attacking leg instead of a reaping action.
 The border between the two types of throw can be unclear, and many throws will exhibit characteristics of both reaps and trips, however, the difference is that a reap is one smooth move, like that of a scythe, whereas a hook is pulling the opponents leg up first, and then swinging it away.
 Common leg trips are hooking variations of Ouchi Gari and Osoto Gari along with Kosoto Gake, referred to as inside and outside trips in Western wrestling.

 Sacrifice throws

-Sacrifice throws require the thrower to move into a potentially disadvantageous position in order to be executed, such as falling to the ground.
-The momentum of the falling body adds power to the throw and requires comparatively little strength, compared to the effect.
-In Judo (as well as in other martial arts), these throws are called sutemi waza and are further divided into rear (ma sutemi waza) and side (yoko sutemi waza) throws.
+Sacrifice throws require the thrower to move into a potentially disadvantageous position in order to be executed, usually involving the thrower falling to the ground themselves.
+The momentum of the falling body adds power to the throw and requires less physical strength than some other throws.
+In Judo (and some other martial arts) these throws are called by the Japanese term sutemi waza (捨身技) and are further divided into rear (ma sutemi waza) and side (yoko sutemi waza) sacrifice throws.
 In Judo, these throws are limited to a specific grade and higher due to the element of danger that is placed upon both the uke (receiver) and the tori (thrower).